CWSmith022/yigit-lab/README.md

 # yigit-lab
 Code used for projects in the yigit lab at the University at Albany.
-Primary folder is for machine learning powered nanosensor array (MILAN) based on our labs reports.
+Primary folder is for machine learning powered nanosensor array (MILAN) based on our published reports.

 Reports